shriyash-sharma/chaukanna.com-website/README.md

-# Chaukanna - CCTV & Home Automation Services Website
+# Chaukanna - By Shri CCTV & Home Automation Services Services Website

 A complete SEO-optimized, mobile-friendly website for Shri CCTV And Home Automation Services built with Next.js 14, TailwindCSS, and PWA support.